secureworks/aristotle/docs/usage.rst

     See the :ref:`Classtype` section.
   - ``filename``\* key and applicable values, per the `BETTER Schema <https://better-schema.readthedocs.io/en/latest/schema.html#defined-keys>`__.
     The value will be the filename the rule came from, if the rule was loaded from a file.
 See the :ref:`Filename` section.
+  - ``originally_disabled`` key and boolean value gets added on each rule internally, and can be used for filtering, but only is included in the output if "enhance" is enabled (along with `Modify Metadata`_).
+See also the `Disabled Rules`_ section.
   - ``detection_direction`` keyword (see below).

 \* Key added by default unless explicitly disabled.